Pumpkins are a mystical magical fruit, in that they can be so many different things.

 - MOVE like a pumpkin, wiggle to grow, tip, fall over, roll, balance on something.

-Use the following rhyme, in which you take turns rolling it, then doing a different action. replace actions as desired.
+Use the following rhyme, in which you take turns rolling it, then doing a different action. replace actions with other options as desired.
+Tap, Spin, rock, etc.

 Roll-y Poly Rhyme (adapted for pumpkin play)